I hit the deck; a door slams shut,

 the one I left just hence,

-And just like mine the shackles there,
+and just like mine the shackles there

 She's made herself at home here,